LJPZebra/OLU/1P_Multicolor_System.md

 (13) Attach the [Light-Sheet Unit Central Cube](CAD_models/Cube.stl) (green, custom piece) to the Vertical Manual stage with four M3x10 screws

-(14) Insert the [Galvanometer Mirror]](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011), align it at 45° relative to the sides of the Light-sheet Cube and cinch it in place with two M5x30 screws
+(14) Insert the [Galvanometer Mirror]](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011) (light blue), align it at 45° relative to the sides of the Light-sheet Cube and cinch it in place with two M5x30 screws

 (15) Attach the [Piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) or if you want to start with a simple low cost version that uses only the slow scanning mode then install instead the [Piezo Dummy](CAD_models/PiezoDummy.stl) (custom piece) to the Light-sheet Cube with two M4x20 screws